A Complete Guide To Demons

-- Belias – a demon of virtues, this demon He tempts men with arrogance and women to be vain, raise their children as wantons, and gossip during mass, is opposed by St. Francis de Paul.
+- Belias – a demon of virtues, this demon He tempts men with arrogance and women to be vain, raise their children as wantons, and St. Francis de Paul opposes gossip during mass.

 Third hierarchy – Demon of Principalities, Archangels, and Angels.

 - Olivier was the prince of the Archangels.
 He tempts men with cruelty and mercilessness toward the poor and is opposed by St. Lawrence.